Package Examples

 This page gives focused, runnable examples of each JuliaHealth package used in the Patient-Level Prediction workflow.
 Each section corresponds to one step in the pipeline - from initializing a study to querying the database.

-First, install the required packages into your global environment:
+First, install the required packages into your Julia environment:

 import Pkg